juanpovedapl/health-ui/README.md

     --name=health-ui
 ```

-Final step is to expose our app through a route.
+Next step is to expose our app through a route.
 ```
 $ oc expose svc/health-ui
 ```